allefeld/pandoc-defaults/spec/README.md

 This should create the files `pandoc-defaults.html` and `pandoc-defaults.pdf`.

 Alternatively, you can put the YAML files into the `defaults` subdirectory of the Pandoc user data directory.

+***

+The specification is copyrighted © 2022 by Carsten Allefeld and released under the terms of the Creative Commons Attribution-ShareAlike 4.0 International License.